 |6.||FAQs on Alternate Angles|

 When two straight lines are cut by a transversal, then the angles formed on the opposite side of the transversal with respect to both the lines are called alternate angles.
-So, alternate angles are those angles that have different vertices and lie on the alternate sides of the transversal.
+Hence, it is those angles that have different vertices and lie on the alternate sides of the transversal.

 The pairs of alternate angles in the above figure are: